hypirion/phenex/README.md

 Phenex is a boosting program with diverse classifiers, like music to your ears.

+Phenex is feature complete, except (unfortunately) for proper documentation.
+Command line parsing, helpful error messages and documentation may appear in the future, but do not expect it to be.

 ## Installation

 To install, one needs to have sbcl [(1)][], GNU make [(2)][] and buildapp